7.5. Setting Up Network Bonding¶

 Bonding multiple network interfaces together provides the following benefits:

-- Higher network performance.
+Higher network performance.
 For example, two Gigabit interfaces bonded together will deliver about 1.7 Gbit/s or 200 MB/s throughput.
-The required number of bonded storage network interfaces may depend on how many storage drives are on the node.
+The required number of bonded storage network interfaces may depend on how many storage drives are on the Hardware Node.
 For example, a rotational HDD can deliver up to 1 Gbit/s throughput.

 To configure a bonding interface, do the following: